-My own alternative physician considered very leading edge at the time, told me I could safely eat it in moderation during pregnancy and nursing.
+My own alternative physician considered very leading edge at the time, told me I could safely include it in moderation as part of my whole food pregnancy diet.
 At first, this seemed like good news to me.
 Many of my health-conscious friends were already gobbling up snack bars containing sucralose and reporting them to be delicious.

 That little voice inside my head said differently, however!

 After much contemplation, I decided that sucralose was simply too new for the “science” to be truly settled no matter what the headlines may say.

 I actively avoided sucralose while nursing my first child at that time.
 I continued to steer clear during subsequent pregnancies and while breastfeeding too.